latchbio/latch/docs/source/subcommands.md

 #### `--name`

-If provided, refines the output to instead list out all available versions of the workflow with the specified name
+If provided, list only the versions with the specified name.

 ## `latch open`